Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 GP and surgeon, Dr Shane Charles (MBBS, MRCS, PgDip SEM) provides a simple explanation of the medication below:

-'Metformin is an antidiabetic medication that works by lowering blood glucose levels and increasing insulin sensitivity. '.
+'Metformin is an antidiabetic medication that works by lowering blood glucose levels and increasing insulin sensitivity.'

-If you think Metformin is a treatment that can help you, start an online consultation now for a registered prescriber to review.
+If you think this is a treatment that can help you, start an online consultation now for a registered prescriber to review.
 If treatment is deemed suitable, they can prescribe it, and we can deliver it to you from the comfort of your own home with a range of convenient delivery and payment options for you to choose from.
 If you have any questions about a medication, you should always consult your doctor with any questions prior to starting treatment, to ensure that it is safe and suitable for you.

 Type of drugAnti-diabetic drug